ZERO CARBON SCHOOLS

 The government’s target of becoming carbon neutral by 2050 is too late.
 School students who took part in strikes throughout 2019 understand this, and it is becoming accepted that education needs to play an important role in tackling the climate emergency.

-- Calculate the carbon emissions of the school, carried out as an educational project, with different year groups looking at topics such as energy, transport, food, procurement and waste.
+- Calculate the carbon emissions of the school, carried out as an educational project, with classes looking at the topics of energy, travel, food, and purchasing.

 - This would be carried out as a cross-curricular project involving Maths, Geography, Science and English.

-- Staff training to support teachers to improve their understanding of climate and the natural world and improve their confidence in using it in lessons.
+- Materials for staff training sessions to support teachers to improve their understanding of climate and the natural world and improve their confidence in using it in lessons.

 - Support for the school to become a learning hub for the local community on how to create a zero carbon future.

-- When restrictions allow, hold parents events: clothes, books and toys swaps; awareness raising events on specific themes.
+- Provided restrictions allow it, support to set up a parent group to hold community events such as clothes, books and toys swaps and awareness raising events on specific themes.